Sweden’s southernmost point

 Fishing & Limestone Industry

-Limestone, fishing and commerce were Smygehamn’s primary sources of income.
-At the end of the 1800s, limestone mining and processing had reached industrial scale and there were 16 fishermen based in the harbour.
-By the mid 1900s, the limestone industry was no longer profitable but the number of fishermen had increased to 35, with seven large fishing boats.
-The railway kept trade alive by transporting limestone, fish and other goods.
+Limestone, fishing, and commerce were Smygehamn’s primary sources of income.
+At the end of the 1800s, limestone mining and processing had reached an industrial scale, and there were 16 fishermen based in the harbour.
+By the mid-1900s, the limestone industry was no longer profitable, but the number of fishermen had increased to 35, with seven large fishing boats.
+The railway kept trade alive by transporting limestone, fish, and other goods.

 Trading & shipping

-Previously, there were four large trading warehouses in the area, with the only remaining one, Köpmansmagasinet, being the most impressive in size.
-With its close proximity to the sea, goods were transported via jetties and barges out to waiting ships.
-Köpmansmagasinet was likely to have played a part in the many shady deals and smuggling rackets that took place during the Napoleonic Wars.
+Previously, there were four large trading warehouses in the area, with Köpmansmagasinet being the most impressive in size.
+With its close proximity to the sea, goods were transported via jetties and barges to waiting ships.
+Köpmansmagasinet was likely involved in many shady deals and smuggling rackets during the Napoleonic Wars.

 Beach town, hotels & bars